rgoparaju/Exploratory-Regression-Analysis-with-R/README.md

 ![](reg/reg_2.JPG)

 However, I also wanted to examine the cross effects between these particulates and the Absolute Humidity, AH.
-I added in the term for each variable from the latest iteration of the model mulitiplied with the AH
+I added in the term for each variable from the model mulitiplied with the AH.
+Once again, I examined the significance level and determined that the term for NO<sub>2</sub> * AH is